lngarrett/bubba/README.md

 # Bubba

-A quick and simple RESTful API to control the sending of motion alerts for IP cameras.
+Bubba is an API to control the sending of motion alerts for IP cameras and displaying weather on screen.
 This program uses a leaky bucket alogrithim to reduce the noise from constant motion.

 I wrote this as a solution to prevent my phone from exploding with alerts when I was mowing the yard.
 Dropcam uses a simple 30-minute cooldown on push alerts, but I wanted something that gave me a little more control over how alerts are sent.

+Bubba utilizes Pushover and Wunderground for alerting and weather data respectively.
+Weather data is currently updated on screen every 10 minutes.

+##### Future Functionality:
+* Change camera settings based on time of day.
+* Combine wind data with motion alert requests to filter out wind-induced motion alerts.

 ## Configuration